etiennebacher/docsifier/docs/howto.md

 ### Structure of contents

-Before explaining how to add contents, let's investigate the structure of the `.md` files. `_sidebar.md` is where you can define the main sections of your documentation.
-As you can see in the default file, you can link `.md` files to a particular section.
+Before explaining how to add contents, let's detail the structure of the `.md` files. `_sidebar.md` is where you can define the main sections of your documentation.
+As you can see in the default file, this is done by linking `.md` files to a particular section.
 This only works if you have put `loadSidebar: true` in `index.html` (which is the default).

-`homepage.md` and `howto.md` are some files that you might want to use but their content is useless, it is just there to show what it looks like before doing any changes.
+`homepage.md` and `howto.md` are some files that are just here to show what the documentation looks like before doing any changes.

 ### Add contents